Issue #7462

 SECURE_PROXY_SSL_HEADER = ('HTTP_X_FORWARDED_PROTO', 'https')

-Updated by mdellweg about 4 years ago
+Updated by mdellweg over 4 years ago

 jsherril@redhat.com wrote: